maxhumber/gazpacho/README.md

 # In Spain
 ```

-Crucially, returned `Soup` objects can reimplement the `find` and `find_one` methods!
+Importantly, returned `Soup` objects can reimplement the `find` and `find_one` methods!

 #### Production

 gazpacho is production ready.
-It currently powers another library, [quote](https://github.com/maxhumber/quote), a python wrapper for the Goodreads Quote API.
+The library currently powers [quote](https://github.com/maxhumber/quote), a python wrapper for the Goodreads Quote API.
+And a fully worked example of gazpacho in action is available [here](https://maxhumber.com/scraping_fantasy_hockey).

 #### Comparison

-gazpacho is a drop-in replacement for most projects that use requests and BeautifulSoup.
+gazpacho is a drop-in replacement for most projects that use requests and BeautifulSoup:

 ```python
 import requests